schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-12-12-masterclass.md

      <h3 class = "panel-title"> Opening Masterclass </h3>
    </div>
    <div class = "panel-body">
      The <b>Opening Masterclass </b> starts on <b> 15.
-February 2022 </b> in a family setting with a maximum of 5 participants.
+February 2022 </b> in a familial setting with a maximum of 5 participants.
 Participation only by personal invitation, personal recommendation or an individual application email.
 For private bookings we offer a 50% discount.
    </div>
 </div>